Smithay/smithay.github.io/content/smithay-v0.3.markdown

 renderer implementation is also provided, and a Vulkan-based on is on the roadmap.

 Alongside this refactor, [Smithay] gained support for DRM atomic modesetting as well as DRM planes.
-Furthermore, Anvil (our reference compositor) is now able to handle multi-monitor setups
+Furthermore, Anvil (our reference compositor) is now able to handle multi-monitor setups.

 #### Client surface state handling

 The Wayland protocol mandates intricate semantics for the double-buffered state of wayland surfaces (notably when considering synchronized subsurfaces), that extend to protocol-extensions that piggy-back on this mechanism.
-[Smithay] now provides a generic mechanism for tracking an applying this state.
+[Smithay] now provides a generic mechanism for tracking and applying this state.
 For details about its usage, see the [`wayland::compositor`](https://smithay.github.io/smithay/smithay/wayland/compositor/index.html) module, and notably the [`SurfaceData`](https://smithay.github.io/smithay/smithay/wayland/compositor/struct.SurfaceData.html) struct which is the actual container.